thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 would be "https://osvc.example.com/.well-known/oblivious-gateway".

-Request to this resource are expected to use the content type "message/ohttp-req", and responses are expected to use "message/ohttp-res", as defined in {{OHTTP}}.
+Requests to this resource are expected to use the content type "message/ohttp-req", and responses are expected to use "message/ohttp-res", as defined in {{OHTTP}}.